SynergyMetrics/CDS/README.md

 This helps maintain transparency and supports collaborative development.

 ## Repository Structure
-Planed Python Structure(not implemented yet):
+Planned Python Structure (not implemented yet):
 - `cds_core.py`: Core module for calculating the CDS.
 - `examples/`: Sample datasets and usage scripts.
 - `notebooks/`: Jupyter notebooks for prototyping and visualization.